SIL0RAK/entity-class/README.md

 # Entity

- Class for all your needs
+ Base class for all your entities

  ```typescript
  import Entity from 'entity-class';